NatalieSrk/NatalieSrk/README.md

 - have a Bachelor's degree and a Software Testing certificate

-- currently studying Java to grow into AQA in the future
+- currently studying Java and Python to grow into AQA in the future

 - an infinite student hungry for  knowledge about up-to-date technologies.
 There is no field that I'm not interested in such as sports, medicine,  psychology.
    I also have experience in AI testing, marketing, advertising, linguistics, retail